amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

 These applications collect data using multiple sources. eg SNMP, CLI, Configuration files, APIs, etc.

-The data is analyzed and annotated in different ways.
+The data is analyzed and annotated on a more didactic way.

 A few examples are:
 - Monitor attributes and create alarms based on thresholds (eg iface; cpu; ram; utilization)
 - Highlight interfaces and devices based on a conditional logic (if this, then that)
 - Update device attributes on the Netbrain database (plaform details)
-- Perform neighbor checks to ensure matching values (eg *K* EIGRP values, FHRP values etc)
+- Perform neighbor checks to ensure matching values (eg *K* EIGRP values, keepalives, FHRP values etc)

 ### Instant Qapp